History

 Some History of Penobscot County Federal Credit Union

-In an effort to provide our quality family-style services to a larger geographic area the Credit Union opened its first branch in Bangor, Maine in November 2002.
-A second branch opened in West Enfield, Maine in September of 2003 to better serve the members in Northern Penobscot County.
-In June 2016, Penobscot County Federal Credit Union finalized its’ merger with Howland-Enfield Federal Credit Union, in which the combined credit unions began operating as PCFCU.
+In an effort to provide our quality family-style services to a larger geographic area, the Credit Union opened its first branch in Bangor, Maine, in November 2002.
+A second branch opened in West Enfield, Maine, in September of 2003 to better serve the members in Northern Penobscot County.
+In June 2016, Penobscot County Federal Credit Union finalized its merger with Howland-Enfield Federal Credit Union, in which the combined credit unions began operating as PCFCU.
 As a result of the merger, the Credit Union relocated the West Enfield branch to Howland.
-With dedicated support from the community, the Credit Union has grown into a full-service financial institution with over 10,000 members and assets over $88 million as of December 2020.
+With dedicated support from the community, the Credit Union has grown into a full-service financial institution with over 10,000 members and assets of over $88 million as of December 2020.

 Today